paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

     The following parameters must be specified in nextflow.config file or directly in nextflow command line (in this second case the value specified in nextflow.config will be overwritten):
     --input_reads				Path to the comma-separated sample file --outdir					Path to a folder where to store results --merged_paired_fastq		Specification whether the input fastq file has been obtained by the merging of forward and reverse reads (default: false)
-    --genome_fasta			Path to the genome fasta file --genome_index			Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline) --idx_genome			Name to use for the the index of the genome --metaphlan_db			Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline) --metaphlan_db_index	Desired version for metaphlan database (possibile values: "mpa_vJun23_CHOCOPhlAnSGB_202403" or "mpa_vJan25_CHOCOPhlAnSGB_202503")
+    --genome_fasta				Path to the genome fasta file --genome_index				Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline) --idx_genome				Name to use for the the index of the genome --metaphlan_db				Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline) --metaphlan_db_for_humann	Path to the folder containing Metaphlan database to use if Metaphlan is run into Humann (default: false, in this case 								the database will be downloaded by the pipeline)
+    --metaphlan_db_index		Desired version for metaphlan database (possibile values: "mpa_vJun23_CHOCOPhlAnSGB_202403" or "mpa_vJan25_CHOCOPhlAnSGB_202503")
 	--skip_humann				Whether to skip functional analysis (default: false) --humann_nucleotide_db		Path to the folder containing Humann nucleotide database (default: false, in this case the database will be downloaded by the pipeline) --humann_protein_db			Path to the folder containing Humann protein database (default: false, in this case the database will be downloaded by the pipeline) --gene_families_db			Specification of the version of Uniref database for gene family definitions (default: "uniref90")
     --regroup_option			Specification of the functional category in which regrouping gene families (default: "uniref90_ko")
     --rename_option				Specification of the feature type in which rename gene families (default: "kegg-orthology")
     --save_reference			Choose whether saving or not the downloaded reference databases (default: true)
 ```

 Preparare the samples_paired_end.csv file with the following structure if the input fastq files are separated: